 - Cauliflower rice: If you want a low carb and more nutrient dense side, then serve the paneer tikka masala with cauliflower rice.
 It tastes great and is super healthy!

-More healthy and easy meals
+More healthy and easy recipes

 If you want to try out more easy, healthy and super delicious recipes, these recipes might be what you need: